In the end, we are dependent on the creatures we have made. Goethe

 Abstract: I believe that the current melanoma epidemic is mostly an artifact of aggressive promotion by dermatologists, dermatopathologists and oncologists.
 For decades the death rate from melanoma has stayed constant, while the rate of diagnosis has soared.
 Promoted screenings, diagnostic drift, and the dermatoscope are causing physicians to pick up indolent lesions that are unlikely to kill.
 These, in turn, cause unwarranted, anxiety in the public and providers.
 When the dermatological establishment started the war on melanoma in the 1980s it had no idea where it would lead and at present we are promoting a scary scenario that many dermatologists recognized as overstated.

 Over the past forty years of dermatology practice, I have observed changes in how we think about, diagnose, and treat melanoma.
-My musings may be uncomfortable for some of my colleagues, but they deserve a hearing since it is the public that ultimately pays for the information we disseminate as a profession.
-I believe that the melanoma epidemic is largely a fiction that has been created by dermatologists; an invention that engenders substantial health anxiety and cyberchondria in some patients while the annual mortality from melanoma has not changed significantly over the two score years of my professional career.1 (Figure 1)2
+My musings may be uncomfortable for some of my colleagues, but they deserve a hearing since it is our patients that ultimately pay for the information we disseminate as a profession.
+I believe that the melanoma epidemic is largely a fiction that has been created by dermatologists; an invention that engenders substantial health anxiety and cyberchondria in some patients while the annual mortality from melanoma has not changed significantly over the four score years of my professional career.1 (Figure 1)2

 The status of American dermatologists has clearly improved since that campaign was implemented in early 1980s, although few know of the public relations firm’s seminal role.
-Dermatology practices have become much busier, for some increasingly dominated by seeking cancers and precancers, not treating symptomatic skin disease.
+Dermatology practices have become much busier, many increasingly dominated by aggressive screening for cancers and precancers, not treating symptomatic skin disease.
 All comers are screened and escalating numbers of patients are treated for early lesions; but the evidence that lives have been saved is not there.

 SEER data show that the annual death rate from melanoma since 1975 has been remarkably constant while the number of melanomas diagnosed has risen about six-fold!1,4,5 So, while the denominator of patients with melanoma has greatly increased the numerator of melanoma deaths has remained constant.
 Dermatologists can declare that one’s chances of survival after a diagnosis of melanoma have improved, but the number of patients dying from aggressive melanomas has not changed much in decades.
 (Figure 1)